 They graduated with a BA (Hons) in Fine Art awarded First Class from the University of Derby.
 They describe themselves as an Artist-Curator with a conceptual interest in how these practices intertwine.

 As an Artist-Curator, Jade was awarded an Arts Council National Lottery Project Grant for their debut independent curatorial project (In)Visible Bodies.
 This ambitious project commissions and supports exceptional early-career, black womxn and non-binary contemporary artists Jade Montserrat and Rebekah Ubuntu.
 A public programme also features Nigerian artist, Vivian Chinasa Ezugha.

-Foster is a Creative Programme Coordinator for New Art Exchange and a Freelance Programme Assistant for QUAD working on the Here, There and Everywhere: Africa project.
+Foster is a Creative Programme Coordinator for New Art Exchange and a Freelance Curator.

 They are interested in researching Race, Gender and Sexuality and it's connection to the African and Caribbean Diaspora.
-Other research interests include contemporary practices exploring Queerness, sound arts and the ephemerality of contemporary performance art.
+Other research interests include contemporary practices exploring queerness, sound arts, and contemporary performance art.